warfare-plugins/social-warfare/readme.txt

 == Changelog ==

 = 4.2.1 (07 DEC 2020) =
+The 4.2 release was a major release that introduced a whole suite of social analytics tools.
+As you might imagine with a release featuring that many new features, and new lines of code, there were a few hiccups along the way.
+But we've spent the weekend getting them all fixed right up and now here we are with 4.2.1.

 * Fix for broken admin pages due to some JS errors on the analytics charts.
 * Fix for division by zero errors in the social optimizer PHP file.
 * Fix for a few other minor bugs and glitches.